hassansaei/VNtyper/README.md

   -t THREADS, --threads THREADS
                         Number of threads (CPU)
   -p TOOLS_PATH, --tools_path TOOLS_PATH
-                        Path to the scripts directory -w WORKING_DIR, --working_dir WORKING_DIR
+                        Path to the VNtyper directory -w WORKING_DIR, --working_dir WORKING_DIR
                         the path to the output
   -m REFERENCE_VNTR, --reference_vntr REFERENCE_VNTR
-                        adVNTR reference vntr database --ignore_advntr       Skip adVNTR genotyping of MUC1-VNTR -a ALIGNMENT, --alignment ALIGNMENT
+                        adVNTR reference vntr database --ignore_advntr       Skip adVNTR genotyping of MUC1-VNTR --bam                 BAM file as an input
+  --fastq               Paired-end fastq files as an input -a ALIGNMENT, --alignment ALIGNMENT
-                        Alignment File (Indexed BAM file)
+                        Alignment File (with an index file .bai)

 ```
 [Note] Since the program uses python3.9 logging system, it can not be executed using lower versions of the python.